sfbrigade/data-covid19-sfbayarea/README.md

 The best way to run the API right now is to run the command `FLASK_APP="app.py" FLASK_ENV=development flask run;`.
 Note that this is not the best way to run the scraper at this time.

 ## Data Model
-The following sections document the differences between the counties in the common data model (see `data-model.json` and `sf_generic_cdm.js`) which we will see as we begin to get data from them.
+The following sections document the differences between the counties in the common data model (see `data_models` directory) which we will see as we begin to get data from them.

 ### Ages